-Parochial Employees' Retirement System
+Parochial Employees' Retirement System of Louisiana (PERSLA)

 Plan Description.
-The Parochial Employees Retirement System (PERSLA) is a cost-sharing, multiple-employer, defined benefit pension plan established by the Louisiana legislature (La.
+PERSLA is a cost-sharing, multiple-employer, defined benefit pension plan established by the Louisiana legislature (La.
 R.S.
-11:1901 et seq.), to provide retirement benefits to employees of any parish.
+11:1901 et seq.), to provide retirement benefits to all employees of any Louisiana parish or any governing body of a parish.
 PERSLA, which is controlled and administered by a separate Board of Trustees, offers two distinct plans, Plan A and Plan B, with separate assets and benefit provisions.
-All PERSLA members are participants in either Plan A or B according to the provisions of the agreement entered into by their employer.
-Plan A was designated for employers that did not participate in the social security system while Plan B was designated for employers that remained in the social security system on the 1979 revision date.
+Plan A was designated for employers that did not participate in the social security system, while Plan B was designated for employers that remained in the social security system on the 1979 revision date.
 The District participates in Plan A and this note is limited to those plan provisions.

-All persons who are employed as permanent employees of a parish who work at least 28 hours a week and whose compensation is paid wholly or partly by said parish, but excluding all persons employed by a parish or city school board, and all persons eligible for any other public retirement system in this state are members of PERSLA, with limited exceptions.
+All persons who are employed as permanent employees of a parish who work at least 28 hours a week and whose compensation is paid wholly or partly by said parish, but excluding all persons employed by a parish or city school board and all persons eligible for any other public retirement system in this state, are members of PERSLA, with limited exceptions.
 In addition, all persons employed by either the Policy Jury Association of Louisiana, the Louisiana School Boards Association, or this retirement system, elected officials of the governing authority of parishes covered by this plan, members of school boards who opt to participate, and persons employed by a district indigent defender program or a soil and water conservation district in this state are members of this system.

 Retirement Benefits.
-Under Plan A, members hired on or before December 31, 2006, with 7 years of creditable service may retire at age 65; 10 years of creditable service may retire at age 60; members with 25 years of service may retire at age 55; and members with 30 years of service may retire regardless of age.
-Members hired on or after January 1, 2007, with 7 years of creditable service may retire at age 67; 10 years of creditable service may retire at age 62; and members with 30 years of service may retire at age 55.
+Under Plan A, members hired on or before December 31, 2006, with 7 years of creditable service may retire at age 65; members with 10 years of creditable service may retire at age 60; members with 25 years of service may retire at age 55; and members with 30 years of service may retire regardless of age.
+Members hired on or after January 1, 2007, with 7 years of creditable service may retire at age 67; members with 10 years of creditable service may retire at age 62; and members with 30 years of service may retire at age 55.
 The monthly retirement allowance under Plan A is equal to 3% of the member's final average compensation multiplied by his/her years of creditable service; however, any employee who was a member of the supplemental plan only prior to the revision date has the benefit earned for service credited prior to the revision date on the basis of 1% of final compensation plus \$2 per month for each year of service credited prior to the revision date, and 3% percent of final compensation for each year of service credited after the revision date.
 All accumulated annual leave for which payment cannot be made in accordance with law and all unused sick leave accumulated at the time of retirement is included in the member's creditable service for retirement computation purposes.
 The retirement allowance may not exceed the greater of 100% of the member's final salary or final compensation.
 Final compensation for members hired before January 1, 2007 refers to the highest 36 months of consecutive or joined service; final compensation for members hired after December 31, 2006 refers to the highest 60 months of consecutive or joined service.